wlepage/wlepage.github.io/index.md

 	</div>
 </figure>

-## Research
+## Future Research Vision

-Technologies to combat climate change require advancements in materials for lightweight structures and energy storage systems.
-My research focuses on understanding and enhancing the durability limits of energy materials, with an emphasis on shape memory alloys and lithium metal batteries.
+Our nation's energy, health, and security needs demand better materials for lightweight structures and energy storage systems.
+So far, my research has focused on understanding and enhancing the durability limits of two metals (shape memory alloys and lithium metal anodes).
+I look to expand my research into the following thrusts.

-Shape memory alloys (SMAs) are unique metals that are most commonly used in biomedical devices such as stents and root canal files, but can also be leveraged to make weight-saving actuators with exceptionally low mass and high specific power.
-Currently, SMA actuators are limited in their cyclic capacity and confound durability predictions because of their complex phase transformations.
-New insights on the fundamental damage mechanisms in SMAs will enable more cyclic durability, better failure predictions, and new frontiers for lightweight structures with these promising materials.

-In addition, I investigate the connections between battery performance and the coupled mechanical, thermal, and electrochemical properties of materials for next-generation batteries with lithium metal anodes.

-En route to building new understandings about material degradation and failure, I am developing novel experimental frameworks to characterize material responses with unprecedented breadth and precision between the millimeter and nanometer length scales, as well as among mechanical, electrical, chemical, and thermal potentials.
+### 1. Connecting microscopic defects to macroscopic performance limits
+Although the bulk properties of a material determine its maximum possible performance, the "weak links" of defects can severely reduce performance.
+Defects are problematic in many applications, from structural parts to biomedical devices and batteries, yet they often remain poorly understood.
+These efforts include expanding my expertise in micromechanical experiments to gain knowledge about performance-limiting defects, and then applying this new expertise to additional areas (e.g. advanced composites additively manufactured metals).

+### 2. Understanding and then leveraging tailorable anisotropies
+New opportunities are emerging for structural materials with site-specific microstructures, such as tailored crystallographic orientations in additively manufactured metals.
+I seek to answer, "How do site-specific microstructures interact and deform, and how can this tailorable anisotropy be optimized for structural performance?"

+### 3. Linking interactions among multiphysical phenomena
+I have studied two material systems with acute multiphysical interactions: shape memory alloys (thermo-mechanical), and lithium metal anodes (electro-chemo-mechanical).
+The challenges of multiphysical interactions extend into many other material systems, such as advanced metals and composites, biological materials, functional materials, and energy storage materials.

+## Teaching

+I have always enjoyed helping others learn, and in graduate school, I discovered that my passion for teaching extends into formal classroom and mentoring settings.
+During my Ph.D., I mentored undergraduate students on their own research projects; delivered guest lectures for several courses; developed and delivered a course on renewable energy for senior citizens; and served as a graduate student instructor for a junior-level mechanics of materials course.
+Through these experiences, my desire to become an engineering professor has been affirmed.

-One experimental technique that has been especially useful in my research is digital image correlation (DIC).
-When I began using DIC, there was not a single document or resource for learning how to execute high-quality DIC experiments, so I agglomerated a slew of best practices from the literature.
-Recently, I published a website that summarizes the fundamentals and best practices of DIC.
-I continue to maintain this website for the experimental mechanics community, and especially for new students and other novice users of DIC: [digitalimagecorrelation.org](http://digitalimagecorrelation.org/).
+Along with in-person teaching and mentoring, I have created resources to help wider audiences gain knowledge.
+One example is digital image correlation (DIC), an experimental technique that is exploding in popularity and has been especially useful for the experiments in my dissertation.
+When I began using DIC, there was not a single document or resource for learning how to execute high-quality DIC experiments, so I agglomerated a slew of best practices from the literature and published them as a website: [digitalimagecorrelation.org](http://digitalimagecorrelation.org/).

 ## Selected publications
 1. __LePage W__, Ahadi A, Lenthe W, Sun QP, Pollock T, Shaw J, Daly S. Grain size effects on NiTi shape memory alloy fatigue crack growth. _Journal of Materials Research_, (invited feature paper), 2017. [https://doi.org/10.1557/jmr.2017.395](https://doi.org/10.1557/jmr.2017.395)<br /><br />